Everything You Need to Know About Heat Pumps: How They Work, Benefits, and Installation Guide

 • Stable Heat Source: The ground’s temperature remains relatively constant, allowing GSHPs to operate efficiently, even in colder climates.

-• Longevity: The underground loop systems can last up to 50 years, while the heat pump unit typically lasts 20-25 years.
+• Longevity: The underground loop system can last up to 50 years, while the main indoor unit typically lasts 20 to 25 years.

 • Vertical GSHPs: Deep boreholes, cost: £12,000–£18,000, ideal for small properties.